poeyahay/AFib_PGS/README.md

 ## Split dataset

-Before combining the trait-specific *scored* files using the [Multi tool functions](#multi-tool-functions), we split the All of Us biobank dataset into:
+Before combining the trait-specific *scored* files using the [Multi tool function](#multi-tool-functions), we split the All of Us biobank dataset into:

 - **30% tuning set**
 - **70% testing / validation set**